Cape Pallarenda Quarantine Station

 Cape Pallarenda Quarantine Station is a heritage-listed former quarantine station at 1 The Esplanade, Pallarenda, City of Townsville, Queensland, Australia.
 It was built from 1915 to 1916.
 It is also known as Northern Regional Office, Department of Environment and Resource Management, Northern Regional Office, Environmental Protection Agency, and Cape Pallarenda Coastal Battery.
 It was added to the Queensland Heritage Register on 23 April 1999.
-The building is part of Cape Pallarenda Conservation Park.
+The site is part of Cape Pallarenda Conservation Park.